 Another way to secure higher yields is to hold securities with longer terms.
 In general, when two bonds with comparable credit ratings have different maturity dates, the one with the longer term will typically pay more yield, and be more sensitive to interest rate changes.

 Investors chart the different yields offered by bonds with various maturities on a graph called the yield curve.
 The graph recently looked like the chart to the right.

-As you can see, securities with longer maturities typically offer significantly higher yield than short-term securities.
 Fixed income investors refer to the difference between the yield of longer- and shorter-maturity bonds as the steepness of the yield curve.
-When the yield is steep, it means that you can earn more income by investing in longer-maturity bonds.
+When the yield curve is steep, it means that you can earn more income by investing in longer-maturity bonds.
 The same principle holds true for different maturities on the shorter end of the curve: Typically, a longer-maturity bond will offer more yield than a shorter-maturity bond, even if you are comparing one- and three-month bonds or one- and three-year bonds.

 The trouble is that longer-term bonds carry greater interest rate risk: If the general level of interest rates rises, bond prices will usually fall—and they’ll fall further for longer-term bonds than for shorter-term bonds.